15th – 20st of January 2024

 During our 5-day Jura cross-country skiing traverse we cross the best parts of the Swiss and French Jura.

-Our Jura cross-country skiing traverse starts in the canton of Vaud in Switzerland and ends in Giron in the department of Ain in France.
+Our Jura cross-country skiing traverse starts and ends in La Cure, in the canton of Vaud in Switzerland.
 We cross the Swiss and French Jura and the regional nature reserves of the Haut-Jura.

 Program Jura cross-country skiing Traverse

-We start our journey with a short transfer to La Givrine, just behind the Swiss-French border.
-Now we will spend two days cross-country skiing in Switzerland along the Trans Jura Swiss.
+We start our journey with a short transfer by train to La Givrine, just behind the Swiss-French border.
+Now we will spend two days cross-country skiing in Switzerland, along the Trans Jura Swiss and trough the nature park of the Swiss vauduoise Jura area.

 Our route starts with a short climb from a road pass at 1228m.
 Soon we connect to the very well groomed network of trails over alps and hills.
 The trail winds along a ridge, keeping at an altitude of 1300m and winding its way to the alp and ski hut Les Pralets.
 Here we could stop for a picnic.
 We continue through hilly terrain to the final climb to Col du Marchairuz at 1447m, where we check into our hotel for the night.
 Before dinner we will have the opportunity to visit the sauna.

-The “Refuge Bon Accueil” (1500m), an old charabanc, is now a mountain hut and is the ideal place for our lunch break.
+The “Refuge Bon Accueil” (1500m), an old charabanc, that is now a mountain hut, is the ideal place for our lunch break.

 After lunch, we start a splendid descent via Chalet Mollendruz, where we can refresh ourselves with coffee and cakes before reaching Col Mollendruz at 1200m.